 They also took over a call center and roughly 75 loan officers from Discover Home Loans after it went belly up in 2015.

-Additionally, the company hired Ty Pennington of Extreme Makeover fame a while back to market the company.
+You might also recall that the company hired Ty Pennington of Extreme Makeover fame a while back to market the company.

 A recent joint venture with Realogy’s real estate brokerage company NRT known as “Guaranteed Rate Affinity” has made them a major player in the home purchase financing market as well.